 Salmon Arm's Friends of the Library group was formed in 1998.
-The Friends support the library through advocacy and fundraising.
-The group organizes two book sales a year, in January and June.
+The Friends support the library through advocacy and fundraising, such as organizing two book sales a year, in January and June.
 Book sale proceeds help sponsor library programs such as author visits and special children's programs and contests.
-The Friends have donated several furnishings for the library,including our lounge chairs and the loveseat for the children's area.
+The Friends have donated several furnishings for the library,including our lounge chairs and the loveseat in the children's area.
 Friends also volunteer with the library's Homebound delivery program.

 Meetings are held 5 times a year in January, April, June, September and November.
 The next meeting is Monday, February 1 at 2pm, in the Piccadilly Mall Boardroom (down the hallway past InView Optical)